galaxyproject/galaxy-hub/src/Admin/Config/Performance/Cluster/Legacy/index.md

-The drmaa egg is provided by Galaxy, but you must tell it where your resource manager's <<nwwl(DRMAA)>> library is located, and this is done with the `$DRMAA_LIBRARY_PATH` environment variable:
+The drmaa egg is provided by Galaxy, but you must tell it where your resource manager's DRMAA library is located, and this is done with the `$DRMAA_LIBRARY_PATH` environment variable: